-Credit risk is the risk of financial loss to the consolidated entity if a customer fails to meet its contractual obligation, and arises principally from the consolidated entity's trade, loan and finance lease receivables from customers and Purchased debt ledgers.
+Credit risk is the risk of financial loss to the consolidated entity if a customer fails to meet its contractual obligation, and arises principally from the consolidated entity's trade, loan and finance lease receivables from customers and purchased debt ledgers.

 The consolidated entity's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
-The demographics of the consolidated entity's customer base, including the default risk of the industry and country in which customers operate, also has an influence on credit risk.
+The demographics of the consolidated entity's customer base, including the default risk of the industry also has an influence on credit risk.